teobot/surveyWebsite/README.md

 ## Created by Theo Jed Barber Clapperton
 ### Student id: 18055445

+## My Website
+> Welcome!
+This is my Survey Creating website, Unlike other websites this one,

+> Allows the user to create surveys with as MANY questions as they like,

+> I do this by inserting the data from a survey into a JSON array of objects and insert that into a database column that has the data type "JSON" or "LongText" (Both are the same),
+> which doesn't need a maximum length.

+> This allows me to insert an array of questions that I can iterate over displaying every question the users creates.
+I do similar with the responses, meaning the survey can have 1 response or 1000+ responses.

+>

+## Setup
+> Once the website is loaded on the index/landing page, use the create data button to insert the data,
+> The bar at the Index page will warn you if it can't find the database, It will turn green when it can see the db.

+## Documentation On Each Page
+### account.php - [ ] Commented and Checked?
+>
+### admin_Account_Edit.php - [ ] Commented and Checked?
+>
+### Admin.php - [ ] Commented and Checked?
+>
+### competitors.php - [ ] Commented and Checked?
+>
+### create_data.php - [ ] Commented and Checked?
+>
+### credentials.php - [ ] Commented and Checked?
+>
+### footer.php - [ ] Commented and Checked?
+>
+### header.php - [ ] Commented and Checked?
+>
+### index.php - [ ] Commented and Checked?
+>
+### sign_in.php - [ ] Commented and Checked?
+>
+### sign_out.php - [ ] Commented and Checked?
+>
+### sign_up.php - [ ] Commented and Checked?
+>
+### submitted.php - [ ] Commented and Checked?
+>
+### survey_view.php - [ ] Commented and Checked?
+>
+### survey_Analysis.php - [ ] Commented and Checked?
+>
+### survey_Creator.php - [ ] Commented and Checked?
+>
+### surveys_Manage.php - [ ] Commented and Checked?
+>
+### validation_Checker.php - [ ] Commented and Checked?
+>

+You should include a README.txt file as part of your submission.
+This should include details on how to set up your submission (e.g., “run create_data.php”, “navigate to login.php”, a username/password to log in with, etc.) and documentation for how your site works.
+The documentation doesn’t need to be very long, but it does need to clearly explain what your site can do, covering all its individual pages.

+A useful tip is to break the documentation up into sections for each of the features in the mark scheme (User Accounts, Design and Analysis, Survey Management, Survey Results) and briefly describe how each feature works.
+Once you have completed the documentation for each feature you have addressed, you should naturally find you have described all of the pages in your site.

 ### TO DO BY RELEASE
 - [x] User can download survey responses
 - [x] survey editor